nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

    Use case ends.

 **Extensions**
 * 1a.
-MassLinkers detects no tags specified by the student or at least one of the tags specified is/are not associated with any batchmate (i.e invalid tags).
+MassLinkers detects an invalid input.
+(No tags specified by the student)
 * 1a1.
-MassLinkers requests for all tags specified to be valid.
+MassLinkers requests for at least one tag to be specified.
 * 1a2.
 Student inputs new tags.
-* Steps 1a1-1a2 are repeated until all tags specified are valid.
+* Steps 1a1-1a2 are repeated until input is valid.
   \
   Use case resumes from step 2.
 * *a.
 At any time, Student chooses to close MassLinkers.
     * a1.
 MassLinkers updates the storage file.
       \
       Use case ends.

 **Use case 4: Add a tag to a batchmate**